What is a customer journey map?

 - Renew/Repeat purchase/Continue subscription

-When defining the stages of the customer journey, you should generate a list of the customer touch points (interactions with the company) and which channels each touch point occurs on (including in store, through apps, online and over the phone).
-Some of these touch points, called 'moments of truth', are more central than others - identifying these will help flesh out the key stages of the customer journey.
+When defining the stages of the customer journey, you should generate a list of the customer touchpoints (interactions with the company) and which channels each touchpoint occurs on (including in-store, through apps, online and over the phone).
+Some of these touchpoints, called 'moments of truth', are more central than others - identifying these will help flesh out the key stages of the customer journey.

 Step 4.
 Generate questions for each stage

-Now that you have the stages set out as the skeleton of your customer journey map, you need to come up with a series of questions for each stage of the customer journey.
+Now that you have the stages set out as the skeleton of your customer journey map, you need to come up with a series of questions for each step of the customer journey.
 The goal is to ensure that the customer's perspective remains front and centre in people's minds, so try to explore their actions, mindsets, and emotions.

-Some good questions may be:
+Some right questions may be:

-- What the customer is doing, thinking, and feeling at this specific stage?
+- What is the customer doing, thinking, and feeling at this specific stage?

 - What questions does the customer have?

-- How is the customer interacting with your brand at this touch point?
+- How is the customer interacting with your brand at this touchpoint?